In recent years, the world has witnessed several milestone

 Amazon is now the largest bookseller in the US; but through the

-power of software, Amazon is beginning to emerge as threat to the
+power of software, Amazon is beginning to emerge as a threat to the

 traditional retail industry.
 The most dominant and rapidly growing